asjadnaqvi/stata-joyplot/README.md

 ## Versions

 **v1.42 (22 Jun 2022)**
-- Values were wrongly assigned on the y-axis if the variable was numeric (thanks to Barry Burden)
+- Values were wrongly assigned on the y-axis if the over variable was numeric (reported by Barry Burden)

 **v1.41 (20 Jun 2022)**
 - Fix to labmask installation